Real-Time Neural Video Compression with Unified Intra and Inter Coding: Experiments

 \subsection{Comparison results}

 In Table \ref{tab:results}, we present the BD-rate comparison under the YUV420 format with the intra period set to -1 across the full test sequences.
 As indicated in the table, our model achieves an average bitrate saving of 35.7\% compared to VTM.
 Furthermore, it outperforms the state-of-the-art neural video coding (NVC) method DCVC-FM by 6.8\% in rate-distortion performance, while operating at approximately 25$\times$ faster encoding and decoding speeds, reaching 65.1 fps for encoding and 46.1 fps for decoding.
 Compared to the only practical real-time NVC method, DCVC-RT, our model improves coding performance by 12.1\% under nearly identical encoding and decoding speeds.
 These results demonstrate the excellent rate-distortion performance and computational efficiency of our proposed model.
-More detailed results are provided in the supplementary material.

 Figure \ref{fig:rd-curve} illustrates the rate-distortion curves on the HEVC-E and HEVC-B test sets.
 Our model consistently outperforms VTM across almost all quality levels.
 In particular, it shows strong performance at low bitrates.
 At high bitrates, thanks to reduced error accumulation in long sequences, our model even surpasses the highly complex DCVC-FM on HEVC-E. However, our model does not perform as well on shorter sequences, especially on MCL-JCV, which contains sequences with a maximum length of only 150 frames.
-Additionally, further exploration of training strategies is still needed---for instance, our reproduced version of DCVC-RT still trails the official model by about 20.7\%.
+Additionally, further exploration of training strategies is still needed---for instance, our reproduced version of DCVC-RT still trails the official model.
 Nevertheless, under almost similar training settings, our model already outperforms the released version of DCVC-RT.